-And in turn, the data will support the NHS to design and plan services in an informed way that we hope will provide patients with tailored support that meets their needs.
+And in turn, the data will support the NHS to design and plan services in an informed way - one that we hope will provide patients with tailored support that meets their needs.

 That includes daily anxiety and uncertainty, with many people experiencing concerning delays in diagnosis, struggling to access vital support from a specialist nurse, and fearing they may not be able to access life-changing treatments.

 At a time when the COVID-19 pandemic has disrupted breast cancer diagnosis and treatment, today’s announcement of a National Metastatic Breast Cancer Audit being introduced in England brings patients hope for a brighter future.